ridulfo/nino-lang/README.md

 The goal is not to create the next big language that everybody should use.
 This is more of an experiment in making a minimal compiled functional programming language.

 I will work on this in my spare time.
 No guarantees can be made.

+## Misc
+### C Compiler
+The initial version of this language was written in C. This code has now been removed from the main branch, but can be found [here](https://github.com/ridulfo/nino-lang/tree/45b15230d315ffd4185f1ecd626909a32f547704).